 The ten houses at 511-529 Beacon are of a similar pattern, all with entrances on the east side and cylindrical bays on the west.
 The houses furthest east and west in the group (511 and 529 Beacon) have brick bays which extend to the third story, with two windows above the bay on the fourth story.
 The next two houses from either end (513 and 527 Beacon) have rusticated stone bays which are cylindrical for the first two stories and angled on the third story, with single arched window above surrounded by decorative stonework with a triangular top.
 The next two houses from either end (515 and 525 Beacon) have brick cylindrical bays to the third story, with three windows above surrounded by decorative stonework with a fan shape at the top.
 The four houses in the center of the grouping (517-519-521-523 Beacon) are variations on the same themes.

-By the 1889-1890 winter season, 519 Beacon was the home of Mrs. Lydia Ann (Beals) Dennison, the widow of Eliphalet Whorf Dennison.
+On December 8, 1888, 519 Beacon was purchased from N. Henry Chadwick and Oscar Stillings by Lydia Ann (Beals) Dennison, the widow of Eliphalet Whorf Dennison.
 He was the founder of the Dennison Manufacturing Company, makers of paper boxes, tags, and stationers’ supplies.
 He had died in September of 1886, and she subsequently had lived in Newton with their son and daughter-in-law, Charles Sumner Dennison and Mary Rosabel (French) Dennison.
-Lydia Dennison is shown as the owner of 519 Beacon on the 1895 Bromley map.

-Lydia Dennison’s unmarried daughter, Alice Louise Dennison, lived with her.
+Lydia Dennison’s unmarried daughter, Alice Louise Dennison, lived with her at 519 Beacon.
 Also living with her were her son-in-law and daughter, William H. Lucas and Julia (Dennison) Lucas.
 He was a merchant tailor.
 They previously had lived at 10 Durham.

 The Lucases continued to live at 519 Beacon during the 1892-1893 winter season, but moved thereafter to the Hotel Vendôme.